Last Updated on July 17, 2022

 By Jim Ferri

 There are many things to do in Ghent, Belgium.
-But like many travelers to Belgium, I never thought of visiting the city.
-Instead, like most other travelers, I always set my sights on Brussels, Bruges, and other places.
+Incredibly, like many travelers visiting Belgium, I never thought of visiting the city.
+Instead, like most others, I always set my sights on Brussels, Bruges, and other places.

 Then, with an extra day to spend in Belgium, a country I greatly enjoy, I made a trip to Ghent.
-I was in the city less than a half-hour when I began wondering how had I ever missed this spectacular city for so many years?
+I there less than a half-hour when I began wondering how had I ever missed this spectacular city?

 Given the beauty of both Bruges and Ghent, comparisons of the two are unavoidable.
 Suffice it to say that while Bruges’s reputation has been built on the romantic ambiance of its canals and intimate streets, Ghent showcases its beauty through its wealth of imposing architecture and broad open spaces.

 In fact, there are more listed historic buildings in Ghent than in any other Belgian city.

 Ghent’s Well-Preserved Medieval City Center

 In medieval times Ghent grew incredibly rich in the wool and cloth trade.
 It was, in fact, one of the largest cities in Europe, second only to Paris.
 Today it is a city of culture, with an abundance of museums, galleries, and assorted architectural gems.

 A Two-Hour Walking Tour

 I was quickly off, stopping immediately at the imposing Castle right across the street.
 Nowhere else in the world will you find such a massive castle right in the middle of a city, not on a hill above it.
 You would think that it would be out of place, but it fits nicely into its urban setting.
 Entry to the Castle is €10 per adult.

 An Easy Walk Around Old Ghent

 I continued on, turning here and there, wandering down side streets that looked interesting.
 It was an easy, quiet, relaxing walk, colorful and historical at the same time.

 Walking down Jan Breydelstraat, I soon came to Appelbrugparkje, an old picturesque park shoehorned in between the old buildings.
 It was right across the street from the Design Museum, a modern museum with an 18th-century facade.